Recoskie/JDasm/docs/Basics.md

 <br />

 The two numbers are lined up relative to exponent using a shift then added using a regular CPU ADD.
+A shift is the number of times to move a value to the left or right.
+For example 11 to the left 3 times is 11000 and back to the right 3 times is 11.

 <br />

-Which is how floating-point arithmetic is done if the CPU does not have a Float add operation.
+This is how floating-point arithmetic is done if the CPU does not have a Float add operation.

 <br />